ericf/open-marriage/README.md

 ----------

-Even though I hand-crafted every line of code and push every pixel into its place, there's no way I could create a wedding website this good without using some pay-for web services and free open source software.
+Even though I hand-crafted every line of code and push every pixel into its place, there's no way I could have created a wedding website this good without using some pay-for web services and free open source software.

 ### Services